Aggregation of Published Non-Uniform Axial Power Data for Phase II of the OECD/NEA AI/ML Critical Heat Flux Benchmark: Data Collection and Organization

 \begin{compactenum} \item \emph{Outliers removal}: Spurious clicks in the published curves were manually discarded. \item \emph{Interpolation}: Piecewise cubic Hermite interpolation (PCHIP) mapped each profile onto a uniform $40$-node axial mesh. \item \emph{Energy balance check}: The integrated axial flux was compared to published total power; cases with $>$2\% discrepancy were reprocessed. \end{compactenum}

-For the uniform cases, inlet subcooling and outlet quality are reported in~\cite{park2000}.
-The remaining inlet and outlet parameters were calculated using thermodynamic properties from~\cite{iapws_python}.
-Unlike the non-uniform cases, the uniform data did not use a detailed 40-node mesh; instead, only inlet and outlet values of local power and temperature/equilibrium quality were recorded.
+For the uniform cases, inlet subcooling and outlet quality are reported in the KAERI report~\cite{park2000}.
+The remaining inlet and outlet parameters were calculated using IAPWS thermodynamic properties~\cite{iapws_python}.
+Unlike the non-uniform cases, the uniform data did not use a detailed 40-node mesh; instead, only inlet and outlet values of local power and temperature/equilibrium quality are recorded.
 In the non-uniform dataset, the inlet temperature is provided and, combined with the specified heat flux distribution, was used to compute all thermodynamic parameters along the heated tube on a uniform 40-node mesh.